 Little River, with a current population of about 10,000, has a vibe of charm and tranquility amongst the bustle of its surrounds.
 It’s roughly twenty miles north of busy Myrtle Beach, and adjacent to the pulse of the equally busy North Myrtle Beach.
 Property value and real estate prices in Little River have been steadily increasing in the past few years, as more people look to relocate or vacation in an area where a slower pace of life is the norm, and centuries-old live oak trees, as well as a myriad of flora and fauna, wrap the landscape in beauty.

-As with many communities with ocean access, Little River’s past is checkered by the colorful escapades of the pirates, buccaneers, and other enterprising individuals of history who made good use of the coastal estuaries and tidal pools as hideouts, as well as the river leading to the open expanse of the sea to further their ends.
+As with many communities with ocean access, Little River’s past is checkered by the colorful escapades of pirates and buccaneers.
+They made good use of the coastal estuaries as hideouts, as well as the river leading to the open sea.
 Today, the access points to the water delight with opportunities for some of the best deep-sea fishing on the coast, jet skiing, private charter boats, casino cruises, and personal watercraft pursuits.

 Crickett Cove and Coquina Harbor marinas offer dock space for privately owned boats, as well as a myriad of boat rental options.
-And there are plenty of opportunities to simply watch all the activity, including the commercial fishing and shrimping boats that go out with the sunrise and return at day’s end with their catch to distribute to seafood markets and restaurants.
+There are plenty of opportunities to simply watch all the activity, including the commercial fishing and shrimping boats.
+They go out at sunrise and return at day’s end with their catch to distribute to seafood markets and restaurants.